agale123/world-cup-2023/notes.md

 # Polish

-- [ ] See if there are any good links to include on the facts list
 - [ ] Add facts for all countries
 - [ ] Add flags for all countries
 - [ ] Add game times